robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     0 1 3 4 7

 This illustrates `MMR(8)`, which is comprised of two perfect trees rooted at 6 and 7.
-7 is the root of a tree comprised of a single node.
+7 is the root of a tree comprised of a single element.

 The peaks of the perfect trees form the accumulator.